 You can order transcripts from the college(s).
 Some colleges charge a fee for ordering transcripts.
 Whenever possible, have colleges send transcripts electronically directly to the colleges you plan to apply to.

 ☑ Application Fee, Deferral, or Waiver

 You may need to pay a fee when you submit your application.
 Many colleges accept a deferral or waiver, both of which must be signed by your high school counselor or other designated school official.
+This can be done through Naviance when completing the Common App.
 If you received a fee waiver for the SAT or ACT, you should automatically get fee waivers for college applications.
-Download one copy for each school you plan to apply to.

 ► Colleges across the US: NACAC Fee Waiver